 Short third-person version (this is what I copy-paste into boxes asking for a "speaker bio"):

-Mel Chua is a contagiously enthusiastic hacker, visit web writer, eczema and educator with over a decade of teaching and curriculum development experience and a track record of leadership in Free, remedy Libre, and Open Source Software (FLOSS) communities, most recently as Red Hat Inc’s. educational liason.
-Now part of Purdue University’s School of Engineering Education, Mel’s work bridges academic research on successful learning and making communities with deep personal experience in building them.
+Mel Chua is a contagiously enthusiastic hacker, writer, and educator with over a decade of teaching and curriculum development experience and a track record of leadership in Free, Libre, and Open Source Software (FLOSS) communities, most recently as Red Hat Inc's. educational liason.
+Now part of Purdue University's School of Engineering Education, Mel's work bridges academic research on successful learning and making communities with deep personal experience in building them.